mrusmanshahid/mysql-s3-archiver/README.md

 ## How it works?

-The aim of the datalife cycle project is to archive data out from rds to s3 in dedicated bucket for each month.
+The aim of this project is to archive data out from rds to s3 in dedicated bucket for x month.

 - The automation will first create control table at the destination db
 - The automation will pick the partition to archive using method `to_days` and `unix_timestamp`